How to Start Exercising and Stick to It

 Owning a dog leads to a more active lifestyle.
 Playing with a dog and taking him for a walk, hike, or run are fun and rewarding ways to fit exercise into your schedule.
 Studies have shown that dog owners are far more likely to meet their daily exercise requirements than non-owners.
 One year-long study found that walking an overweight dog helped both the animals and their owners lose weight (11 to 15 pounds).
 Researchers found that the dogs provided support in similar ways to a human exercise buddy, but with greater consistency and without any negative influence.

-Public housing residents who walked therapy dogs for up to 20 minutes, five days a week, lost an average of 14.4 pounds in a year, without changing their diets.
+In another study, public housing residents who walked therapy dogs for up to 20 minutes, five days a week, lost an average of 14.4 pounds in a year, without changing their diets.
 If you're not in a position to own a dog, you can volunteer to walk homeless dogs for an animal shelter or rescue group.
 You'll not only be helping yourself but also being helping to socialize and exercise the dogs, making them more adoptable.

 How to stay motivated to exercise